aimhubio/aim/docs/source/understanding/concepts.md

-## SDK Concepts
+## Concepts

-All the functionality in Aim SDK is build around several key concepts.
+All the functionality in Aim is build around several key concepts.
 This chapter will give a brief overview of these core concepts.
 For more details please check the [Reference](../refs/sdk.html) section or [Glossary](./glossary.html).

 **Aim Run**

 Run is an abstraction representing the tracked data for a single experiment.
 Its in memory model is SDK class `aim.Run`.